Hiboy Max Review

 Like most electric scooters that I’ve reviewed, the grips are wrapped with textured rubber that ensures control over the steering column.
 The width of the handlebars is slightly bigger than other models I’ve reviewed but it's not noticeable.

 It has become a theme for Hiboy scooters to have dual brakes that can be operated independently, and the Max doesn’t break the mould.
 The rear disc handbrake is on the right and the electronic thumb brake is on the left.
 Usually, good budget scooters will share the same braking mechanisms as the MAX but combine them into one control.
 For instance, when you pull on the brake of the GoTrax G4, a rival scooter to the MAX, the rear disc brake and electronic regenerative brake kick into action simultaneously.

 While previous Hiboy models, like the S2 range, have adopted an aesthetic that isn’t too dissimilar to that of the Xiaomi Mi 365, the MAX’s handlebars have had a makeover.
 The centrally-located LED display has an oblong-like shape and is positioned at a slight downward angle which makes it easier to read than other displays which are integrated into the flat of handlebars and often catch glare from sunlight.

-However, the increased size of the MAX’s frame compared to Hiboy’s S2 range pumps the weight up to 34 lbs.
+However, the increased size of the MAX’s frame compared to Hiboy’s S2 range pumps the weight up to 15.4 kg.
 However, I’m sure you’d agree a sturdier scooter is a pretty acceptable outcome.